Thermal quench of a dynamical QCD model in an external electric field: Einstein–Maxwell-dilaton model

-The arbitrary function $f(z)$ is being determined using the constraint that the QCD meson spectrum in dual boundary theory should satisfy the Regge trajectories.
-Also, $c=1.16\,{GeV}^2$ is fixed by matching the holographic mass spectrum of heavy meson bound states to that of the lowest lying heavy meson states \cite{He:2013qq}.
-Here, the following form for $f(z)$ has been considered,
+Here, the constant $c=1.16~{\text GeV}^2$ is fixed by matching the holographic mass spectrum of heavy meson bound states to that of the lowest lying heavy meson states \cite{He:2013qq}.
+Using eq.~(\ref{fansatz}) in eq.~(\ref{metricsol}), the gravity solution is given by